Ensure That You Get The Best Lawyer To Deal With Your Lawsuit Loans

 Short answer: yes – lawyers are well within their rights to hold the settlement check of a client.
 It is not uncommon for a settlement amount to take four to six weeks to process, as well as upwards of 10 business days in order for the settlement check to clear.
 After this time, lawyers may still hold on to settlement payments for their clients to negotiate the repayment of loans or bills which may have been delayed due to the nature of the lawsuit.

-For instance, it is during this time that a solicitor would be negotiating repayment if you were to get a lawsuit loan with Delta Settlement Funding.
+For instance, it is during this time that a solicitor would be negotiating repayment if you were to get a lawsuit loan with Rapid Lawsuit Funding.
 However, if you are in a situation where your lawyer has been holding on to your settlement payment for upwards of 15 business days, a stern inquiry should be made.

 My Lawyer Wants To Take 33% Of My Settlement – Is That Normal?

 Most plaintiffs who are new to the legal system may be surprised to hear this, but it is not at all uncommon for a lawyer to take up to 33% of your settlement as payment for their services.
 In some cases, that fee can jump as high as 40%.
 And that is for the services of a plaintiff’s legal team alone.

 Many other expenses may arise during a legal trial, all of which need to be accounted for once a settlement has been reached.
 With that in mind, most new clients and plaintiffs should not be surprised if by the time they receive their portion of the settlement from their legal council it is around only 50% of the gross settlement.

 My Lawyer Has Not Given Me An Update In Two Months – Should I Be Concerned?